fimick/miky-test/README.md

 # miky-test

-this repo was use to learn git
+this repo was used to learn git